jbakse/site_builder/docs/comp_form/notes2.md

 - use bold (and italics) in the copy to improve variety and scanability
 - no colons on headers
 - Make bottom links better.
 Also some content rules.
 How many?
 Should they have descriptions?
 What content (see also, examples, tutorials, dan?)
+  - Probably make a .boxed class that you can throw on a link to put it in a box. like [a](b/c){boxed}
+  - Bottom Links need to be more like a <dl> with link:desc

 - Too many Wikipedia links.
   Parameters has way to many, for example.
 Find better/more varied sources.
 Maybe even just cut down the references.